ndrammer/pydumpvastor/README.md

 # pydumpvastor

 Dumps memory of the process with the selected PID.
-At this moments it is just a PoC of implementing Win APIs using python ctypes libraries.
+It began just to understand how to access Win APIs using python ctypes libraries.

 Output file is hardcoded to ex.zip